blinkmobile/blink-cdn-cli/docs/usage.md

 ## Deploying files

+The deploy command requires a login to BlinkMobile before use.
+For help on the login and logout commands please see: [https://github.com/blinkmobile/identity-cli#usage](Identity CLI Usage)

 `blinkm client deploy <path-to-files>`

 When uploading, the specified path will become the root folder in the CDN: